QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 /// <summary>
 /// Reads orders from the brokerage on an interval and turns the returned snapshots into order events.
 /// Used when a brokerage has no order stream, when the stream is unavailable, or to resolve an order
 /// the broker never replied about.
+The base class owns everything both modes share — the loop, the
+/// watch registry, the compare and the events.
+What one sweep reads is the subclass:
+/// <see cref="PerOrderIdPollingService"/> or <see cref="AllOrdersPollingService"/>.
 /// </summary>
-public class BrokerageOrderPollingService : IDisposable {
+public abstract class BrokerageOrderPollingService : IDisposable {
-    /// <summary>
-    /// For a broker with a get-order endpoint.
-Every <paramref name="pollInterval"/> the service calls
-    /// <paramref name="readOrder"/> once per watched brokerage id — no request when nothing is watched.
-    /// A null return means the broker does not know the id, so the watchdog keeps counting.
-    /// Each snapshot is handed to <paramref name="route"/>, normally the brokerage's message handler.
-    /// </summary>
-    public BrokerageOrderPollingService(Func<string, BrokerOrderState> readOrder, Action<BrokerOrderState> route,
-        IOrderProvider orderProvider, TimeSpan? pollInterval = null, TimeSpan? watchTimeout = null);

-    /// <summary>
-    /// For a broker with only a bulk endpoint.
-Every <paramref name="pollInterval"/> the service calls
-    /// <paramref name="readAllOrders"/> once, whatever is watched.
-    /// Each snapshot is handed to <paramref name="route"/>, normally the brokerage's message handler.
-    /// </summary>
-    public BrokerageOrderPollingService(Func<IEnumerable<BrokerOrderState>> readAllOrders, Action<BrokerOrderState> route,
-        IOrderProvider orderProvider, TimeSpan? pollInterval = null, TimeSpan? watchTimeout = null);

     /// <summary>Initializes what both modes share: the route, the order provider, and the two time
     /// settings with their defaults.
-The public constructors chain here and only set their read.</summary>
+Each snapshot the sweep returns is handed to
+    /// <paramref name="route"/>, normally the brokerage's message handler.</summary>
-    private BrokerageOrderPollingService(Action<BrokerOrderState> route, IOrderProvider orderProvider,
+    protected BrokerageOrderPollingService(Action<BrokerOrderState> route, IOrderProvider orderProvider,
-        TimeSpan? pollInterval, TimeSpan? watchTimeout);
+        TimeSpan? pollInterval = null, TimeSpan? watchTimeout = null);

+    /// <summary>One read of the broker, giving the states the sweep saw.
+The loop calls it every
+    /// poll interval, hands each state to the route, and counts a throw as one failed sweep.</summary>
+    protected abstract IEnumerable<BrokerOrderState> Sweep();

+    /// <summary>A copy of the ids a sweep still has to read: everything tracked whose end was not
+    /// reported yet.</summary>
+    protected List<string> GetWatchedBrokerageIds();

     /// <summary>The order events one snapshot produced.
 Raised inside <see cref="ProcessOrderState"/>, never empty.</summary>
     public event EventHandler<List<OrderEvent>> OrderEvents;